Chukobyte/star-bot/README.md

 ## Star Bot

 A repo that will star all repositories of a user who has starred this one.
-Star bot checks every 30 minutes and stars repos accordingly.
+[Star Bot](https://github.com/star-repo-bot) checks every 30 minutes and stars repos accordingly.